-There were no loans or guarantees granted to the management bodies of the Company.
-Payroll and other payments made to the management bodies of the Company are presented in the table below.
+There were no loans, guarantees or sureties granted to the members of the management bodies of the Company during a reporting period.
+The gross average amounts of payroll, bonuses and other payments made from profit to the members of the management bodies of the Company are presented in the table below:

-Payroll , LTL Bonuses, LTL (paid during 2007) Other payments from profit, LTL Members of management bodies - - - Head of administration (Director of the Company) 333,964 - -
+Payroll , LTL Bonuses, LTL (paid during 2008) Other payments from profit, LTL Members of management bodies - - - Head of administration (Director of the Company) 297,755 - -

-Transactions with related parties are dislosed in the note 27 of the Financial statements of the Company.
+Transactions with related parties are disclosed in the financial statements for 2008.